ionathanch/scraps/README.md

 * PredExt.agda: A straightforward proof that propositional extensionality follows from predicate extensionality.
 * FunExt: An attempt at adding function extensionality as a constructor for the equality type.
   This appears to require an additional parametricity property.
+* untyped-reflect.tex: A LaTeX derivation of falsehood when combining equality reflection with untyped conversion that supports congruence and transitivity.

 ## Inconsistencies